bytecodealliance/wasmtime/docs/contributing-architecture.md

   objects are always entirely contained within a `Store`, and at this time nothing can cross between stores (except scalars if you manually hook it up).
   In other words, wasm objects from different stores cannot interact with each other.
-A `Store` cannot be used simultaneously from mulitple threads (almost all operations require `&mut self`).
+A `Store` cannot be used simultaneously from multiple threads (almost all operations require `&mut self`).

 * `wasmtime_runtime::InstanceHandle` - this is the low-level representation of a